alphagov/govuk-import-export-prototype/guide/move-goods-eu/special-territories.markdown

 - any goods to Andorra
 - industrial goods to San Marino (these goods are classified in chapters 25 to 97 of the [Trade Tariff](/start/trade-tariff.html))

+##If you need help

+Contact HM Revenue and Customs (HMRC) if you need help with moving goods to EU special territiories.

+**VAT helpline**
+Telephone: 0300 200 3700
+Textphone: 0300 200 3719
+Monday to Friday, 8am to 6pm